 As far as expansion, we are growing fast, it has been crazy since we launched the Shelby line in 2010, we quickly became one of the largest suppliers to the Shelby Museum store and have dealers around the world.
 But unlike many brands that are just riding the trend of retro motorsports that is currently in right now.
 Once they move on, we will still be making our unique line up of retro automotive and motorcycle inspired apparel.
 This is one reason why you won’t find M&P Speed Apparel™ in national chains, bulk retailers, or discount stores.
 Our products is meant to be special.
 Our company prides itself on quality and only working with retailers we know will represent the brand and understand the heritage behind each design.
 Each shirt has a story behind it, and we prefer that people discover our brand in a cool boutique, instead of just tossing it in the cart with the 5lb tub of mayonnaise at the club store because it was on clearance.

-We also work with a great cause called Drive Away Cancer and we designed a "special shirt" that we sell on the site with the profits going towards supporting the cause.
+We also work with a great cause called Drive Away Cancer and we designed a special shirt that we sell on the site with the profits going towards supporting the cause.
 Working with worthy causes is a big part of our company, and it is very important to us.

-Brent: I understand you were greatly influenced by your Father and Grandfather, what aspect of the automotive world were they involved with? tell us a little about them.
+Brent: I understand you were greatly influenced by your Father and Grandfather, what aspect of the automotive world were they involved with?

 Michael: Well my family came to California back when you had to cross the desert in your Model T on a road made of rail road ties.
 My Great Grandfather was stationed in San Diego during WWII before shipping out to fight in the pacific.
 The stories that he told me about the war and the machines he used and saw have inspired some of the new 2012 collection.
 But back to the automotive stuff, my father grew up in the “On any Sunday” generation, and not living far from Riverside International Raceway he would often bike down to watch races, movie shoots, and testing.
 My father started off doing technical drawings for Hooker Headers, and went on to work for some of the leading aftermarket companies as designer.
 He still designs products for the Mustang industry as director of TMI Upholstery.
 My mom’s father owns a machine shop so I kind of just grew up around all things mechanical.